Types of Survey Questions Guide

 Common pitfalls and how to avoid them

-A double-barreled question combines two issues into one item, such as "How satisfied are you with our product quality and customer service?"
-Respondents who have different opinions on each topic cannot answer accurately.
-Always separate compound concepts into distinct questions so each can be evaluated independently.
+Double-barreled questions combine two issues into one item, such as "How satisfied are you with our product quality and customer service?"
+Respondents with different opinions on each topic cannot answer accurately.
+Always separate compound concepts into distinct questions.

 Frequently asked questions